ObsidienStudio/Obsidian_Liftoff/content/en/jeux/_index.md

 ---
-categories: '- Jeux'
+categories:
+    - 'Jeux'
 date:
-title: Nos jeux
+title: Our games
-summary: Les jeux auxquels on joue et comment nous rejoindre !
-description: Catégorie des jeux de la Meridian Corp.
+summary: The games we play and how to reach us !
+description: The list of the games we play
 published: true
 ---